Skip to content

 Claude Code Integration

-Hebb Mind integrates with Claude Code as both an MCP server (manual memory tools) and a hooks-based auto-memory layer (automatic write/recall across sessions).
+Hebb Mind integrates with Claude Code as both an MCP server (manual memory tools) and a hooks-based auto-memory layer (automatic recall and turn capture across sessions).

 Overview